When you rent a flat or house, you may want to make it feel like your own, but how much can you change before you risk not getting the deposit back?

 First things first, ask the landlord or letting agency if you can decorate, and how much you can change.
 This not only gets you the permission to update things, but they might even offer to pay for the materials.

-Then, budget accordingly.
-And remember, it is a waste of money to pay for someone else’s home improvements if you are only going to live there for a year.
+Then budget accordingly.
+Keep in mind it’s a waste of money to pay for someone else’s home improvements if you are only going to live there for a year.

 Understandably, big things like the kitchen cabinets or the bathroom suite aren’t going to change, but painting, hanging pictures and building bookcases shouldn’t prove too damaging.